 With four lively days in the capital, though, you could spend an evening doing a local wine pairing and a morning tasting thick Greek coffee at various spots before flitting between the city's ancient ruins.
 Your final day should definitely be spent at the Athens Riveria and the Temple of Poseidon at Sounion before the ultimate finale: a sunset cruise on the Mediterranean.
 For a more detailed idea of what four days in Athens could look like, here's an itinerary.

-Six Days in Greece
+Seven Days in Greece

 Delicious as they can be, Greek food goes far beyond gyros and feta salad.